Canon 77D vs Fujifilm X-T100

-Both the 77D and the X-T100 are recent models that are part of the current product line-up.
-The 77D replaced the earlier Canon T6s, while the X-T100 followed on from the Fujifilm X-T20.
+The 77D is a recent model that features in the current product line-up of Canon.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon 77D and the Fujifilm X-T100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.